 Bulwer-Lytton, in his occult novel Zanoni says: "Discover what will destroy life, and you are a great man!—what will prolong it, and you are an imposter!
 Discover some invention in machinery that will make the rich more rich and the poor more poor, and they will build you a statue!
 Discover some mystery in art that will equalise physical disparities, and they will pull down their own houses to stone you!"
 How little has changed since Lord Lytton wrote these words more than 150 years ago.
 Indeed, many would say that things are immeasurably worse today, and that for every material benefit science confers on mankind, she exacts an ever-heavier price in untold suffering and moral and spiritual decay.

 On no account should any scientist ever place into the hands of his or her paymasters any knowledge which could harm mankind.
 The specious justification that is often trotted out by scientists that science is "impartial" and therefore not responsible for the use to which its discoveries are put, is sophistry of the worst possible kind.
-It is no different from putting a loaded gun into the hands of dangerous lunatic and disclaiming all responsibility for what he does with it.
+It is no different from putting a loaded gun into the hands of a dangerous lunatic and disclaiming all responsibility for what he does with it.
 Such morally bankrupt and irresponsible scientists are black magicians of the deepest dye, not one whit less wicked than their Atlantean predecessors, and like those sorcerers of old, they will all go down into the pit, but not before they have despoiled this earth and everything that lives upon it with the fruits of their evil genius.
-Let no one doubt these words, or think we exaggerate; for we can see very far into the future...and tremble at that which we behold!
-But then again, perhaps one does not need to look so far ahead to see where the arrogance, vanity, ambition and blindness of so many scientists is leading mankind?
+Let no one doubt these words, or think we exaggerate; for we can see very far into the future. . .and tremble at that which we behold!
+But then again, perhaps one does not need to look so far ahead to see where the arrogance, vanity, ambition, greed and blindness of so many scientists is leading mankind?

 The study and practise of Alchemy